sitegeist/Sitegeist.Silhouettes/README.md

 # Sitegeist.Silhouettes

+*Neos 7.0 includes the features of Sitegeist.Silhouettes as NodeType presets.
+This package will be abandoned in favor of that eventually!*

 > Centralized property configuration for the Neos.ContentRepository

 It is common that properties in various NodeTypes are expected to behave